projectPythonator/primeCompression/README.md

 3.) adjust the current bounds file [not user friendly that much]
 4.) ./prog.out > yourFileName.bin [or what ever extention]
 will give a short mapping of programs to txt files

+NOTE on Python3 files
+these files for the most part are just to generate various info in the project.
+I might just move them to their own directory but they just give info on how I
+got some of my values and literals
+like example would be the layout of the fastPrimesWithLoop
+I got this from printInfoForSievingMod30Class.py which just found cycles

 BOUND INFO